godarayudhvir/CAI-MD/Services/filebrowser.md

 - `container_name: file-browser`: This sets the name of the container to `file-browser`.

 - `user: 0:0`: This sets the user and group ID for the process inside the container to `0:0`, which corresponds to the root user.

+- `user: 1000:1000`: This sets the user and group ID for the process inside the container to `1000:1000`, which corresponds to the first non root user.

 - `ports:`: This keyword is used to expose ports.